-- Approved for 2.5 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Approved for 2.5 clock hours for OASAS.
+- Approved for 2.5 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Not approved for OASAS

 V. Housing

 A. Nonpayment Eviction Cases & A Roadmap for Navigating NYC Housing Court

 Non-attorney advocates can play an important role in helping residential tenants navigate housing court in NYC, especially in the wake of COVID-19.
 Learn about the current landscape of housing court, including how a landlord begins a nonpayment case, how a tenant answers a petition, and how parties appear for their court date.
 Discover defenses that tenants can use in their cases and the different outcomes of housing court.
 Finally, learn how a tenant can stop or delay an eviction, and the legal resources offered by the city and community-based organizations.